 Dr. Thomas R. Bailey is the 11th President of Teachers College, Columbia University and the George & Abby O’Neill Professor of Economics & Education.
 A 27-year faculty member, he is the founding director of the TC’s Community College Research Center and Director of the Institute on Education and the Economy.
-Dr. Bailey also has directed two National Centers funded by the Institute for Education Sciences: The Center for Analysis of Postsecondary Education and Employment and Center for the Analysis of Postsecondary Readiness.
+Dr. Bailey also has directed three National Centers funded by the Institute of Education Sciences: The Center for Analysis of Postsecondary Education and Employment and Center for the Analysis of Postsecondary Readiness.
 From 2006 to 2012, Dr. Bailey directed the IES-funded National Center for Postsecondary Research.

 Dr. Bailey received his undergraduate degree in economics from Harvard University and his Ph.D. in labor economics from the Massachusetts Institute of Technology.

 Dr. Thomas James became Provost, Dean, and Vice President for Academic Affairs at Teachers College on July 1, 2007, and is also on the faculty of TC’s Department of Arts and Humanities.
 Dr. James was formerly Dean of the School of Education at the University of North Carolina at Chapel Hill.
 Previously, Dr. James was Vice Dean and Professor of Educational History at New York University’s Steinhardt School of Education, and prior to that, a tenured professor at Brown University.
 He received his bachelor’s degree from Harvard University and his master’s and Ph.D. degrees from Stanford University.
 A historian by training, he is the author of Exile Within: the Schooling of Japanese Americans 1942–45.
 He also has written on law and the history of education as well as educational governance and control.
 As a child, Dr. James attended the famous Laboratory School at the University of Chicago, founded by John Dewey.